-Any student that has a failing grade, missing assignments, or poor attendance in one or more classes will not be permitted to attend any extracurricular activities.
-To regain this privilege a student must do one of the following:
+Any student that has a failing grade, missing assignments, excessive unserved discipline or poor attendance in one or more classes will not be permitted to attend any extracurricular activities.
+If this requires a student to miss an event that is for credit, such as pep band, an alternative assignment will be given.
+To regain this privilege of extracurricular attendance a student must do one of the following:

-- Raise grade(s) above failing. - Attend tutoring (before or after school) until the grade(s) is raised above failing. - Any student actively attending tutoring, completing and turning in all assignments, will be allowed to attend activities with the failing grade.
+- Raise grade(s) above failing (checked biweekly) - Attend tutoring (before or after school) until the grade(s) is raised above failing. - Any student actively attending tutoring, completing and turning in all assignments, will be allowed to attend activities with the failing grade.